 Other interesting experiences in New York

-If you liked the idea of visiting New York by bus, the Contrasts Tour is similar to the Upper and Lower Manhattan tour but extends the itinerary to the whole city: you will see Manhattan, Harlem, Bronx, Queens, and Brooklyn, with the difference that you will get off at their featured neighborhoods to explore the area.
+If you liked the idea of visiting New York by bus, the Contrasts Tour is similar to the Upper and Lower Manhattan tour but extending the itinerary to the whole city: you will see Manhattan, Harlem, Bronx, Queens and Brooklyn, with the difference that you will get off at their featured neighborhoods to explore the area.

-Your guide will accompany you at all times and, similar to the Upper and Lower Manhattan tour, this is a perfect experience to do upon arrival in New York, as you'll get a taste of each borough of the city so that you can take the one you like best and explore it thoroughly on your own.
+Your guide will accompany you at all times and, similar to the Upper and Lower Manhattan tour, this is a perfect experience to do upon arrival in New York, as it will give you a taste of each borough of the city so that you can take the one you like best and explore it thoroughly on your own.

 New York from above

-If you're up to the challenge of discovering New York from up high, climb one of its iconic buildings, such as the Empire State Building, to enjoy the skyline of the city from a bird's eye-view perspective.
-Here's my useful guide to know the details about Empire State Building Tickets.
-If you'd like to treat yourself to the ultimate experience you can try in Manhattan, you can't miss the Manhattan Helicopter Flights.
+If you feel like taking action and discovering New York from the heights, I recommend you to climb one of its mythical buildings, such as the Empire State Building, to enjoy the Skyline from above.
+I link you here my practical guide so you can know the details about Climbing the Empire State Building.
+If you are thinking of treating yourself to the best experience you can have in Manhattan, I recommend you the Manhattan Helicopter Flights.

 Is it worth taking the Upper and Lower Manhattan tour?